-Maps showing simulated potentiometric surfaces of the Atlantic City 800-foot sand, upper sand unit, stress periods 73 (August 2002) and 80 (March 2003), during no-withdrawal, post-development withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Maps showing simulated potentiometric surfaces of the Atlantic City 800-foot sand, upper sand unit, stress periods 73 (August 2002) and 80 (March 2003), during no-withdrawal, postdevelopment withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.

-Simulated water levels for wells 29–2, 29–425, 582, and 1210 screened in the Piney Point aquifer are shown in figure 23 and are listed in table 13.
-The difference between no-withdrawal and post-development water levels in the Piney Point aquifer ranges from less than 1 to 73 feet at these wells during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge).
-The center of the cone of depression in the potentiometric surface of the Piney Point aquifer is located in Barnegat Light Borough (fig. 28) near well 29–2 (fig. 23A).
+The differences between no-withdrawal and postdevelopment simulated water levels for wells 29–2, 29–425, 29–582, and 29–1210, screened in the Piney Point aquifer, range from less than 1 foot to 73 feet at these wells during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge).
+The center of the cone of depression in the potentiometric surface of the Piney Point aquifer is located in Barnegat Light Borough (figs. 2 and 28) near well 29–2 (fig. 23A).
 Well 29–1210, located south of the center of the cone of depression in Barnegat Light Borough (fig. 23D), exhibits a smaller decline of approximately 40 feet, in water levels.
-Simulated water levels in well 29–425, located in the northwest part of the study area, far from the cones of depression centered in Barnegat Light and Seaside Park Boroughs (figs. 23B, 28) does not experience declining water levels.
+Simulated water levels in well 29–425, located in the northwest part of the study area, far from the cones of depression centered in Barnegat Light and Seaside Park Boroughs (figs. 23B and 28) does not experience declining water levels.

-Maps showing simulated potentiometric surfaces of the Piney Point aquifer, stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge), during no-withdrawal, post-development withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Maps showing simulated potentiometric surfaces of the Piney Point aquifer, stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge), during no-withdrawal, postdevelopment withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.

-The simulated potentiometric surface of the Piney Point aquifer during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge) from no-withdrawal and post-development withdrawal conditions are shown in figure 28.
-Simulated no-withdrawal water levels in the Piney Point aquifer are at an elevation of approximately 20 feet on much of Long Beach Island.
-Cones of depression located in Toms River Township, Seaside Heights and Seaside Park boroughs, and Barnegat Light Borough developed in the aquifer in response to groundwater withdrawals (fig. 28).
-Regional water levels in the Piney Point aquifer simulated for post-development withdrawal conditions are at an elevation of -20 feet in the barrier island communities of southern Long Beach Township, Barnegat Light and Seaside Park boroughs and the mainland communities of Berkeley Township, Ocean Gate borough and Toms River Township during stress period 80 (fig. 28).
+The simulated potentiometric surface of the Piney Point aquifer during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge) from no-withdrawal conditions in the Piney Point aquifer are at an altitude of approximately 20 feet on much of Long Beach Island (fig. 28).
+Cones of depression located in Toms River Township, Seaside Heights and Seaside Park Boroughs, and Barnegat Light Borough developed in the aquifer in response to postdevelopment groundwater withdrawals.
+Regional water levels in the Piney Point aquifer simulated for postdevelopment withdrawal conditions are at an altitude of -20 feet in the barrier island communities of southern Long Beach Township, Barnegat Light and Seaside Park Boroughs and the mainland communities of Berkeley Township, Ocean Gate Borough and Toms River Township during stress period 80.
 Lower water levels are simulated at individual withdrawal wells.
-During stress period 73 the cones of depression expand and deepen, particularly in Barnegat Light borough and the bay side of Toms River Township, Berkeley Township and the barrier island communities of Seaside Park borough north to Lavallette borough (fig. 28).
-As a result of post-development withdrawals, the simulated potentiometric surface of the Piney Point aquifer exhibits regional drawdowns ranging from 40–60 feet in Little Egg Harbor Township, Tuckerton and Beach Haven boroughs, southern Long Beach Township, Barnegat Light borough and the northern communities of Berkeley Township, Ocean Gate borough, Toms River Township, Seaside Heights and Seaside Park boroughs during stress period 73, with larger drawdown at individual wells, as shown in figure 26D.
+(Water levels lower than -20 feet are simulated at individual withdrawal wells [table 13].)During stress period 73, the cones of depression expand and deepen, particularly in Barnegat Light Borough and the bay side of Toms River Township, Berkeley Township and the barrier island communities of Seaside Park Borough north to Lavallette Borough.
+As a result of postdevelopment withdrawals, the simulated potentiometric surface of the Piney Point aquifer exhibits regional drawdowns ranging from 40 to 60 feet in Little Egg Harbor Township, Tuckerton and Beach Haven Boroughs, southern Long Beach Township, Barnegat Light Borough and the northern communities of Berkeley Township, Ocean Gate Borough, Toms River Township, Seaside Heights and Seaside Park Boroughs during stress period 73.
+Individual wells may exhibit larger drawdowns than are simulated regionally (fig. 26D),

 Maximum-Allocation Withdrawal Conditions